ningsssun/datagrid-update/README.md

 # BMW IT Internship DataGrid Project

 This project is part of a BMW IT Internship test.
-It demonstrates a generic data grid built with React and Material UI that integrates with an Express backend and MongoDB.
+It demonstrates a generic data grid built with React and MUI that integrates with an Express.js backend and MongoDB.
 The application features server-side pagination, search, filtering, and actions such as view and delete for car records.
 It also includes a details page that displays all fields from a selected car.

 ---